helenhanks/Robotany/README.md

 9) Seal up the holes in the project box using grommets if you are fancy, or silicone sealant if you are not.
 10) Mount box to wall and close
 11) Fit solenoind valve and water hammer arrestor directly downsteam of it.

-### Connect Solenoid Valve and Water Hammer Arrestor to Garden Faucet/Hose System

-You'll probably need a trip to your favourite hardware store to find the right combination of adaptors and fittings.
-It's not pretty!